 Matt added: “I think the biggest thing that’s going to happen is it’s going to open up a little bit, not necessarily in terms of scale [or] in terms of special effects…but open up in terms of allowing portals into areas outside of Hawkins.”

-He continued: “Assuming there’s a season 4, obviously the question of who that American is in that cell and then also what they’re doing with the Demogorgon, is a tease…That’s obviously going to play a huge role in a potential season four.”
+He continued: “Assuming there’s a season four, obviously the question of who that American is in that cell and then also what they’re doing with the Demogorgon, is a tease…That’s obviously going to play a huge role in a potential season four.”

 More fan theories have also been popping up about what’s set to go down in our fourth trip to Hawkins.
 One Reddit user has some pretty big ideas about the next edition of the show, hinting that a huge nuclear disaster is set to be at the forefront of the plot.

 Specifically, they believe that Eleven will spark the Chernobyl power plant disaster of 1986.
-The theory comes from the fact that Season 3 drew to a close in October 1985, just six months before the April disaster in the following year.
+The theory comes from the fact that season three drew to a close in October 1985, just six months before the April disaster in the following year.
 It also links together with the Russian spies introduced in the most recent season, with the new theory believing that the disaster could even be fabricated in an attempt to cover up a battle between Eleven and the spies.

 There have also been rumblings amongst fans of something called The Winona Collision.
 It revolves around the possibility of casting a body double for Winona Ryder’s character, as the show’s setting in the ’80s causes some headaches when contrasted against real life timelines from the past.